mia1024/terminal-minesweeper/README.md

 ## Notes about terminals

-This program is tested with Terminator and Konsole on Arch Linux 2020.10, Python3.8 and 3.9, iTerm2 and Terminal on MacOS 10.14.6, Python3.8 and 3.9.
-I don't have access to a Windows computer so I didn't tested it on Windows, but I guess it won't run because curses on Windows is weird.
+This program is tested with Terminator and Konsole on Arch Linux 2020.10, Python3.8 and 3.9, iTerm2 and Terminal on MacOS 10.14.6, Python3.8 and 3.9, minTTY and Windows Terminal on Windows 10, Python3.9.

 This program relies heavily on a the any-events (1003) mouse reporting mode of xterm, which is not implemented on all terminals.
 Specifically, a [known bug in KDE](https://bugs.kde.org/show_bug.cgi?id=423333) prevents the mouse from interfacing correctly with this program in Konsole.

-The popular terminal on MacOS, iTerm2, intercepts right clicking events.
-This means that you won't be able to flag cells in iTerm2 with your mouse.
-However, you can still use the keyboard shortcut (F) for it.

 The built-in terminal on MacOS surprisingly does pass the right click events to the program.
 However, for the program to function correctly, you have to make sure that mouse-reporting is enabled (Under View -> Allow Mouse Reporting